 A landmark that often intrigues visitors is San Roque Museum.
 It is situated in the heart of Valladolid.
 Originally constructed in 1575 as a church, the San Roque Museum tells the history of the region with a special focus on Maya life.

 The table right below enables you to learn some details regarding a museum in the area.

 |San Roque Museum||--||Central Valladolid||Mexico|

-Do you like exploring the history of foreign countries?
-If yes, you should consider visiting a historical site while on vacation in Valladolid.
+In case you like to explore the history of a foreign place, you might want to visit a historical site while on vacation in Valladolid.

 |San Bernardino Monastery||--||Central Valladolid|

-Travelers can enjoy one of the many parks in and around Valladolid.
+Travelers can experience one of the many parks in and around Valladolid.